How to set up a self-custody crypto wallet

 There’s no right or wrong choice between a software or hardware wallet—it all depends on your own preference and risk tolerance.
 Lots of people will use both, treating software wallets like cash in their pocket, and hardware wallets like a locked safe for larger amounts of crypto.

 Whatever you choose, know that not all wallets are created equal.
 You need a trustworthy provider—that is, someone you can trust to actually do what they promise with respect to your private keys.
-Popularity usually (though not always) correlates with trustworthiness: when it comes to wallets, it’s good to stick with the known.
+Popularity usually (though not always) correlates with trustworthiness: When it comes to wallets, it’s good to stick with the known.
 Look for wallets with high ratings and lots of ratings.

 Popular software wallet options

 Some of the most popular software wallets are MetaMask and Coinbase Wallet (not to be confused with the custodial Coinbase CEX).
-However, note that both operate as extensions to your browser, so be careful: extensions need to be granted lots of permissions over your browser (like the ability to read and write to any webpage), and can thus be vectors of risk.
+However, note that both operate as extensions to your browser, so be careful: Extensions need to be granted lots of permissions over your browser (like the ability to read and write to any webpage), and can thus be vectors of risk.
 It’s not uncommon for attackers to exploit people by “spoofing” these downloads, and redirecting to an illegitimate version of the extension with the sole goal of defrauding.

 For more info on spoofing, check out our deep dive on wallet security.